flomotlik/blog/_posts/2012-10-09-Switching-to-Amazon-EC2-part-2.markdown

 There are 3 separate occasions where we start our Scaling infrastructure.

 * When a new build is created
-  We make sure that there are enough resources available for the build to be performed
+  we make sure that there are enough resources available for the build to be performed
 * When a build is finished
-  So we can shut down any unused resources
+  so we can shut down any unused resources
 * Every ten minutes
-  To have an additional safeguard that makes sure that nothing got stuck
+  to have an additional safeguard that makes sure that nothing got stuck

 We have experienced that it is important to have a regularly running